 Your IRS offer in compromise is more likely to be accepted if the tax agency determines your inability to pay it in full in the future.
-For it to succeed, the IRS must conclude that your offer is more reasonable than the amount it would receive through enforced collection or a payment arrangement.
+For it to succeed, the IRS must conclude that your offer is more reasonable than the amount it would receive through an enforced collection or a payment arrangement.

 The tax agency must also determine that your financial situation is unlikely to improve in the foreseeable future.
 To improve the chances of your offer being accepted, it should ideally be equal to or more than your Reasonable Collection Potential (RCP).
-This potential is calculated using form 433-A (OIC).
+This potential is calculated using Form 433-A (OIC).